 NEW YORK (Real Money) -- JPMorgan Chase's (JPM) multi-billion-dollar trading losses have rearmed Washington's bank-bashers and reform advocates, all while creating a political football that the Obama White House, at least initially, seems unsure about kicking.
 I see several negative implications for the largest U.S. banks.

-Board might delay into autumn any release or re-proposal of moderated regulations for implementing the "Volcker Rule" -- Dodd-Frank Act's (DFA) ban on proprietary trading.
+At a minimum, gone now are hopes that the Federal Reserve Board might delay into autumn any release or re-proposal of moderated regulations for implementing the "Volcker Rule" -- Dodd-Frank Act's (DFA) ban on proprietary trading.
 This has upended, overnight, what had emerged as a positive storyline in early spring.
 That story had contributed to optimism toward banks and financials through late March, when we saw the return of fears of economic weakness and euro exposure.

 Now the environment has become a very different one.
 Regulators are under pressure from Hill Democrats to post a hardened, not softened, set of proprietary trading curbs as close as possible to the July 21 Dodd-Frank deadline -- a deadline that they've already telegraphed they will miss.
 This will make consensus even harder to reach.